Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/06-Description.md

  - some on the edges
  - which of the following is the most difficult?
  - Are some of these possible to reconstruct well, what sort of constraints can we place on the analysis?
+1. Add a __Labeling Filter__ block to the pathway to remove small objects and then objects on the edge to try and improve the results

 ### Concept Questions
 1. Currently we generate a graph for the output but we would like to have a metric to evaluate how well our system works, which metrics might make sense (think about the first topics covered in the lecture)